grafana/pyroscope/docs/sources/view-and-analyze-profile-data/profile-cli.md

 #### Query series steps

-1. Optional: Specify a Query and a Time Range.
+1. Optional: Specify a query and a time range.

    - You can provide a label selector using the `--query` flag, for example: `--query='{service_name="my_application_name"}'`.
    - You can provide a custom time range using the `--from` and `--to` flags, for example, `--from="now-3h" --to="now"`.